codedai/transit_talk/README.md

 ## ⚠️ Known Issues

-* 🧠 **LangGraph memory issue:** The hosted LangGraph platform may not support memory during deployment.
-Use local mode (`inmem`) for memory persistence.
+-* 🧠 **LangGraph memory issue:** The hosted LangGraph platform may not support memory during deployment.
+Use local mode (`inmem`) for memory persistence.-
 * 🚨 **GO Transit Alert API:** Alerts may fail to load.
 Mock data is recommended when testing the Tweet Writer agent.

 ---